danthe1st/Eclipse2GDocs/README.md

 # Eclipse2GDocs
-> Mirror a file opened in Eclipse to Google Docs
+> Mirror a file opened in Eclipse IDE™ to Google Docs™

 ## Video example